| Cocaine

 effects of the drug, sudden death can occur in rare occurences on

+the first use.
 The tolerance factor (how much

 it takes to get "high") of cocaine makes the likelihood